 With the inclusion of radar technology and two decades of accumulated data, scientists can now forecast migration times as a way to plan for and prevent adverse migration events like bird collisions.
 First widely employed by the British during World War II, radar has since been used to study birds.
 Now scientists are using it to track migration on a continental scale.

 In the 1990s, Doppler radar progressed to Next-Generation Radar (NEXRAD), becoming operational for ornithologists to examine migration patterns.
-At first, parsing the massive datasets was extremely difficult, but now with machine learning, cloud-based computing, and advances in data science, it has progressed rapidly.
-In 2012, BirdCast was created and featured real-time migration maps.
+At first, parsing the massive datasets was extremely difficult, but now with machine learning, cloud-based computing and power, and advances in data science, it has progressed rapidly.
+In 2012, BirdCastwas created and featured real-time migration maps.
 Scientists could finally track and follow migration via BirdCast, a collaboration between Cornell Lab of Ornithology, University of Massachusetts, and Colorado State University.
 It also led to a new discipline of radar ornithology.

 After BirdCast came the 2019 creation of MistNet.
 A 2019 Science article, “Using artificial intelligence to track birds’ dark-of-night migrations,” describes the creation of MistNet.
 Cornell Lab and the University of Massachusetts employed artificial intelligence and NEXRAD data to sort through the National Weather Service’s two decades of accumulated images and data.
 Using artificial intelligence, MistNet distinguished radar information about birds, bats, and insects from other radar images.
 MistNet can identify at least 95 percent of all biomass.
 Not only does MistNet help scientists use existing weather-radar data, but it also boils down sizable new datasets generated by citizen-science projects such as eBird of the Cornell Lab of Ornithology.